How To Use SQL Statements In Excel

 3. The database name should appear.

-See also How to Apply a Formula to an Entire Column in Excel
+See also How to Get Stock Quotes in Excel

 Click the + sign to expand the list of columns in the source document.